 According to a December NHK poll, 81% of participants supported Japan’s immigration restrictions.
 However, a more recent survey conducted in February shows that 57% of voters favour maintaining the immigration ban, while 32% of locals feel government officials should ease restrictions.

-During last month’s news conference, Prime Minister Fumio Kishida stated, “We are gradually walking toward the exit of the sixth wave.”
+During a previous news conference, Prime Minister Fumio Kishida stated, “We are gradually walking toward the exit of the sixth wave.”

 “It is just the first step”, Kishida adds.
 “I will continue considering how much we can ease measures.”